shrektan/rdocker/README.md

 ## TODO

-- [ ] Add the oracle db driver so that I don't need to install it mannually afterwards
+- [ ] Add the oracle db driver so that I don't need to install it manually afterwards
 - [ ] The odbc driver currently can't use the identifier, needs to be enabled.
 - [ ] Find a workflow to use the container based VSCode